Black-necked aracaris have a black head and throat with dark green to almost black back and tail. Its undersides are yellow with a red band and rump.

 Crimson-rumped toucanets are mostly green in color and, as the name implies, have a red rump.
 They are somewhat darker and have a bronze tint above.
 The blue-green tail has some reddish-brown tips.
 The patch at the base of the mandible, area around the eyes and broad band across the breast are blue.
 The long, curved beak is reddish-brown and black, with a vertical white stripe at the base.
 Eye skin is brown and the iris is dark.

-Description: As the name implies, Chestnut-eared aracaris have a chestnut coloring around the throat and ears.
+As the name implies, Chestnut-eared aracaris have a chestnut coloring around the throat and ears.
 The head is black and the back and tail dark green to almost black.
 Their undersides are yellow with a red band and rump.
-Their dark brown hooked beaks have a yellow-orange stripe along the bottom of the upper […]
+Their dark brown hooked beaks have a yellow-orange stripe along the bottom of the upper mandible.
+The serrated edge of the upper mandible is prominent.
+The whitish eyes are surrounded by grayish-blue facial skin.
+The feet and legs are yellowish-green.
+Sexes are somewhat similar but the female has more brown on the head, shorter bill and the black area on lower throat is not as wide.

 Also known as the Rainbow-billed or Sulfur-breasted toucan, it is popular for its resemblance to “Toucan Sam™”, the “Froot Loops®” mascot.
 The northernmost of the large toucans, it ranges from the Mexican state of San Louis Potosi south to Colombia and Venezuela.
 Much habitat has been lost to agriculture.
 Though first hatched in captivity at the Houston Zoo, in 1974, it has not bred consistently in collections.
 The DWA is involved in a captive breeding consortium for this species involving both private collections and public zoos.